koii-network/docs/koii/faq/faq.md

 3. Additionally, they can **follow this tutorial**: [Click Here](https://docs.spheron.network/rest-api/#creating-an-access-token) to get a new one and manually insert it.

-## Q: I accidentally clicked on the devnet. how can I open again my KOII app/node?
+## Q: I accidentally clicked on the devnet. how can I open again my Koii app/node?

 **For Mac**: Delete this file and start the node ~/Library/Application Support/desktop-node/config.json